thefoxdude/simple-tasks/README.md

 ## Help

-To know more about Angular, check out their in-house tutorial `https://angular.io/docs` which covers most surface level needs.
-For Firebase, they also have great documentation `https://firebase.google.com/docs` but they do not have comprehensive instructions for Angular.
-Here is one great tutorial on setting up Firebase hosting for Angular `https://www.positronx.io/deploy-angular-app-to-production-with-firebase-hosting/`.
+To know more about Angular, check out their in-house tutorial [Angular Tutorial](https://angular.io/docs) which covers most surface level needs.
+For Firebase, they also have great documentation [Firebase Tutorial](https://firebase.google.com/docs) but they do not have comprehensive instructions for Angular.
+Here is one great tutorial on setting up Firebase hosting for Angular [Hosting Tutorial](https://www.positronx.io/deploy-angular-app-to-production-with-firebase-hosting/).